arpy8/arpy8.github.io/README.md

 # My Website
-This is the repository for my personal website, where I showcase my work and share my thoughts on various topics.
-The website is built using just HTML and hosted on GitHub.
+This is the repository for my personal website, hosted on GitHub.

 ### Link to my personal website
 https://arpy8.github.io/